 I’m a retail technologist who loves to think about the future of retail, design, innovation, leadership, and startups.

 My passion rests in meeting the needs of customers; through integrating human-centered product management, and brick-and-mortar and digital retail technology.
 I have been involved with store systems, ecommerce, and order management technologies for over 15 years, having held leadership positions in, or consulted to, numerous Tier -1 retailers including, TJX Cos, Staples, BJ’s, O’Reilly Auto Parts, and Uniqlo (Fast Retailing).
 In addition, I founded a luxury menswear brand, which was most known for designing and manufacturing high quality clothing for corporate executives, and professional athletes across the country.
 I am a principled thinker, who has deep curiosity; coupled with the discipline of deep work to constantly on board practical and strategic understanding of next gen technology and business models.

-I keep a keen eye on what’s potentially next, by staying very involved in the Boston and New York startup community.
-I served as the program lead for the Startup Leadership Program, and have participated in startup programs through Techstars, MassChallenge, and New York Fashion Tech Lab.
+I keep a keen eye on what’s potentially next, by staying closely involved in the Boston, New York, and Silicon Valley startup communities.
+I recently served as the program lead for the Startup Leadership Program, and has participated in startup programs through XRC Labs, Techstars, MassChallenge, and New York Fashion Tech Lab.
 I am also a long-standing member of the Consortium for Operational Excellence in Retailing (COER) out of HBS/Wharton, and the recently joined the Retail Analytics Council (RAC) out of Northwestern.

-Before retail, as VP of Global Operations, I helped to start e4eNet. e4eNet was a cloud-based enterprise platform that handled the design for manufacturing process for printed circuit boards (PCBs), e4eNet was ultimately sold to IBM.
-Before, e4Enet like most aspiring tech professionals I worked at IBM :-).
+Before retail, as VP of Product Management & Global Operations, I helped to start e4eNet. e4eNet was a cloud-based enterprise platform that handled the design for manufacturing process for printed circuit boards (PCBs), e4eNet was ultimately sold to IBM.
+Before, e4Enet I worked for IBM in a number of technical capacities.

-For 8 years I honorably served as an infantryman and armored personnel carrier (APC) driver in the Army National Guard.
-I have a passion for culture and language.
+For 8 years I honorably served in the Army National Guard as an infantryman and armored personnel carrier (APC) driver.
+I have a deep curiosity for culture and language.
 I speak conversational Japanese, and have traveled to numerous countries in Europe, Africa, and Asia for business.
-I received my MBA from Babson College, and bachelor’s degree in management information systems from the University of Massachusetts.
+I earned my MBA from Babson College, and bachelor’s degree in management information systems from the University of Massachusetts.

 The opinions expressed in this blog, are 100% my own. #BeAMaker